 Being attentive does not only help with managing the emotional abstractions but also it helps with the physiological abstractions.
 Let us say if someone is suffering from immense pain and also, is constantly worried about the possible causes of the pain, wouldn’t it be nice to attend to the fact that suffering is only being extended from the physiological realm to the psychological.
 It only raises a question of what makes it so difficult for the wandering mind to not see that the pain has already manifested and rumination is just an unattended guest.

-and I think it captures very precisely the essence of the article here.
+And I think it captures very precisely the essence of the article here.
 So, the next time you catch yourself pondering over unnecessary thought, instead of letting it run wild and getting completely consumed by it, try to pay attention to the thought.
-And just do it next to next time and next to next to next time and so on until your tiny little gray mass makes it a routine to bring the wandering mind back over, and over again without the need for your conscious effort.
+And just do it the next time, and then next to next time, and so on until that tiny little gray mass makes it a routine to bring the wandering mind back over, and over again without the need for your conscious effort.

 James, William.
 (1890).
 The Principles of Psychology